rminnich/ftq/README.txt

 time under Windows XP via cygwin (note: Windows hasn't been tested in a long time).
-There is no configuration step at the present time, although it is likely that one may emerge if the FTQ configuration options get sophisticated enough.
+There is no configuration step at the present time, although it is likely that one may emerge if the FTQ configuration options get sophisticated enough (over Ron's dead body).
 In the meantime, if one just says:

 % make

-You should observe 4 executables being created.
-They are ftq, ftq15, ftq31, and ftq63.
-Each of these represents increasing granularity work quanta used for sampling.
-For example, ftq uses a single integer increment operation as the work quantum, while ftq31 uses 16 increments followed by 15 decrements (effectively equivalent to the single ftq count++).
+Creates ftq.
+Per iteration, FTQ does a small kernel, not just one operation.
 The reason for this is that one will observe, especially for tiny work quanta, jitter in the data due to the fact that the majority (approx 70-80%) of the instructions executed per work quantum are actually branch and